Jedediah Smith’s Travels Pictures and Maps

-Smith, Goble, and Evans covered over six hundred miles in six weeks, most of it on foot.
-The three men reached the rendezvous at Sweet Lake (Bear Lake) on July 3, 1827.
+Smith and his men reached the rendezvous on the southend of Sweet Lake (Bear Lake) on July 3, 1827.
 Smith remarked:

 After the 1827 Rendezvous, Smith eighteen men and two French-Canadian women set out for California.
 Based on his previous experience, Smith took seven hundred pounds of dried buffalo meat.
 Except a detour through the Bear River Valley and down the Weber River, Smith followed present day I-15 to southern Utah.
 Instead of going through the Virgin River Gorge, Smith followed an Indian trail from Santa Clara over Utah Hill to Beaver Dam Wash and then on to the Virgin River.

 Crossing the Colorado River, the party continued on to the Mojave Village.
 After spending three days at the village, Smith and eight men swam the horses across the Colorado and then took the supplies across on rafts.
 With Smith and eight men on the opposite side of the river, the Mojave killed the men still in the village, including Silas Gobel and the two women.
 Smith learned later Taos trappers led by Ewing Young had killed several Mojave warriors the previous winter.

 The survivors gathered what supplies they could before making a fort of piled dead trees and brush.
 Smith and eight men held off the Mojave attack.
 When the men opened fire Smith stated: